School of Data Science and Society

 Introduction

 The School of Data Science and Society (SDSS) was founded in 2022 with a mission to serve the state, the nation, and the world with premier data science educational programs and unique, collaborative research programs directed to advance the public good.
 SDSS seeks to shape the emerging field of data science with a human-centric approach to the entire data life cycle and envisions a world made healthy, safe, and prosperous through data-informed decisions.
-The school offers learner-focused programs that develop core competencies in data science, provide workforce preparation, and offer inclusive communities of practice.
+The school offers learner-focused programs that develop core competencies in data science, preparing students for the workforce or an advanced degree program.

 Admission to the Major